 The University of Sydney’s Counselling and Psychological Services (CAPS) provides all students with general support and specialist advice for issues impacting their mental health and wellbeing.
 Most notably, this is in the form of free, individual therapy sessions with clinical psychologists.
 They also provide digital resources and workshops on topics such as procrastination, resilience and adjusting to change.

 CAPS employ clinical psychologists (counsellors) and other qualified staff with experience in student mental health.
-CAPS say that their counsellors usually see 5 clients in a day, with time for writing notes and other administrative tasks.
-They also run workshops for students and engage in reviews and professional development training.
+CAPS say that their counsellors usually have sessions with 5 clients in a day, with time for writing notes and other administrative tasks.
+They also run online workshops for students and engage in reviews and professional development training.

 CAPS staff identified three key values which guide their ethos in delivering student support.
 Empathy – to understand things from another’s perspective, open-mindedness – to accommodate for the needs of a diverse student cohort, and flexibility – in supporting students’ mental health and wellbeing.